 The pay was low, considerably lower than what he could gain as a bookbinder, but Faraday, hardly believing his good fortune, accepted on the spot.

 His education was so rapid it shocked him; it was nothing like the progress he had made on his own.

+Mentors do not give you a shortcut, but they streamline the process.
 What took you ten years on your own could have been done in five with proper direction.

 You will want as much personal interaction with the mentor as possible.
 A virtual relationship is never enough.

 If your circumstances limit your contacts, books can serve as temporary mentors.
 Convert such books and writers into living mentors.
 You personalize their voice, interact with the material, taking notes or writing in the margins.

 It is often a curse to learn under someone truly brilliant and accomplished—your own confidence becomes crushed as you struggle to follow all of their great ideas.

 Gain your mentors respect for how teachable you are,

 He had no chance for a formal education, and nobody crossed his path who could serve as a teacher or mentor.
 In every city he spent time in, he frequented the public library.
 Through books, experiments, and practical experience at various jobs, Edison gave himself a rigorous education that lasted about ten years, up until the time he became an inventor.
 He had developed the habit of overcoming his lack of an organized education by sheer determination and persistence.
 He worked harder than anyone else.